seed-hypermedia/mintter/README.md

 that if you change the hostname, a new secret invite will be generated to the new site and old one can't be retrieved again.

-So, if you want to update the hostname, we recomend to either backup the default site workspace (`~/.mtt-site`) or generate the new site in a different workspace until everything is checkd to work properly:
+So, if you want to update the hostname, we recomend to either backup the default site workspace (`~/.mtt-site`) or generate the new site in a different workspace until everything is checked to work properly:

 ```shell
 sh <(curl -s https://raw.githubusercontent.com/mintterteam/mintter/master/site_deployment.sh) --workspace /home/root/new-path --hostname https://new-domain.com